Skip to content

 0

-My pods can't use the AWS Identity and Access Management (IAM) role permissions with the Amazon Elastic Kubernetes Service (Amazon EKS) account token.
+My Pods can't use the AWS Identity and Access Management (IAM) role permissions with the Amazon Elastic Kubernetes Service (Amazon EKS) AWS account token.

 Resolution

-Check if you have an existing IAM OIDC provider for your cluster
+Check whether you have an existing IAM OIDC provider for your cluster

-If a provider already exists, then you receive an error that's similar to the following message:
+If an OpenID Connect (OIDC) provider doesn't exist, then you receive an error similar to the following:

 "WebIdentityErr: failed to retrieve credentials\ncaused by: InvalidIdentityToken: No OpenIDConnect provider found in your account for https://oidc.eks.eu-west-1.amazonaws.com/id/EXAMPLED539D4633E53DE1B716D3041E\n\tstatus code: 400"